How Much Does a Foundation Cost in 2025?

 Monolithic Slab

-Monolithic slab foundations cost between $5,200 and $13,000, averaging $5 to $16 per square foot.
-This type involves pouring the footings and slab all at once, making it a quicker and often more cost-effective option due to reduced labor costs.
-Monolithic slabs provide a thick, sturdy base ideal for supporting load-bearing walls and work best on level ground.
+Monolithic slab foundations cost between $5,200 and $13,000, or about $5 to $16 per square foot.
+With this method, footings and the slab are poured all at once, making it a quicker and often more cost-effective option thanks to reduced labor costs.
+Monolithic slabs provide a thick, sturdy base that's ideal for supporting load-bearing walls and work best on level ground.

 Stem Wall